flipacholas/Architecture-of-consoles/articles/game-boy.Rmd.md

   - **Normal mode**, where the SM83 operates at **~4.19 MHz**.
   - **Dual-speed mode**, where the SM83 operates at **~8.38 MHz**.

-Albeit, this came at the expense of adopting outdated technology by late-90s standards.
+However, this came at the expense of adopting outdated technology by late-90s standards.
 You only have to look at the [state of the CPU market](playstation#tab-1-1-a-bit-of-history) to notice the capabilities Nintendo was missing out.
 Though, to be fair, Nintendo did make an attempt with the [Virtual Boy hardware](virtual-boy#cpu).

 ### Hardware access